 This course offers an introduction to the basic management principles and foundations of management.
 It explores essential management concepts, theories, models, tools, processes and techniques that managers utilize in their day-to-day practice to ensure the success and survival of their organizations.
 Main topics covered include management history and evolution, motivation, decision-making, leadership, managing groups and teams, and human resource management.
-In addition to introducing theories, concepts and tools that are needed to manage various organizations of different vocations (private, public, for profit, NGO, governmental and others), this course sensitizes students to the practical aspects of leadership and management.
-This allows students to gain a fuller understanding of the discipline of management and organizational behavior, and prepare for their role as future managers and leaders.
+In addition to introducing theories, concepts and tools that are needed to manage various organizations of different vocations (private, public, for profit, NGO, governmental and others), this course sensitizes students to the practical aspects of leadership and management and organizational behavior, and prepare for their role as future managers and leaders.